JeffreySanford/craft-ai-nest/SECURITY.md

 5. **Logging**: Log security-relevant events but be careful not to log sensitive data
 6. **Code Review**: All code changes should be reviewed for security implications
 7. **Testing**: Write tests that verify security controls are working correctly
+8. **Reactive Programming**: Use the Observable pattern consistently to handle asynchronous operations safely

 ## Security Roadmap